alexanian/socratic-form-microscopy/_posts/2017-02-06-checks-and-balances-cant-last-if-they-make-governing-impossible.md

 ---
 id: 263
-title: 'Checks and balances can&#8217;t last if they make governing impossible'
+title: "Checks and balances can&#8217;t last if they make governing impossible"
 date: 2017-02-06T21:29:24-05:00
 author: Zach
 layout: post